microchip-pic-avr-examples/pic16f13145-cnano-manchester-decoder-mplab-mcc/README.md

 # Manchester Decoder with Configurable Bitrate Based on CLB Using the PIC16F13145 Microcontroller with MCC Melody

 The repository contains a Manchester Decoder hardware implementation using the Configurable Logic Block (CLB).
-It uses other peripherals to support the CLB including Serial Peripheral Interface (SPI) and Timer (TMR0) peripherals.
+It uses other peripherals to support the CLB, including Serial Peripheral Interface (SPI) and Timer (TMR0) peripherals.

-The CLB peripheral is a collection of logic elements that can be programmed to perform a wide variety of digital logic functions.
-The logic function may be completely combinatorial, sequential, or a combination of the two, enabling users to incorporate hardware-based custom logic into their applications.
+The CLB peripheral is a collection of logic elements that can be programmed to perform a variety of digital logic functions.
+The logic function may be completely combinatorial, sequential or a combination of the two, enabling users to incorporate hardware-based custom logic into their applications.

 The Manchester code combines data and clock into a single signal, where one clock cycle is a Manchester-bit period with a transition occurring in the middle of it.
-Logic '0' is represented by a falling edge (HIGH to LOW transition) in the middle of the bit period, and logic '1' is represented by a rising edge (LOW to HIGH transition) in the middle of the bit period.
+Logic `0` is represented by a falling edge (HIGH to LOW transition) in the middle of the bit period, and logic `1` is represented by a rising edge (LOW to HIGH transition) in the middle of the bit period.

 <br><img src="images/manchester_waveform.png" width="600">